Center City Philadelphia 1528 Walnut St, Suite 1414

 Missed Appointments/Weather Policy/Cancelations

 If you are unable to keep an appointment, please give 48 business hours advanced notice (excluding weekends and holidays), otherwise you will be charged in full for the time that was reserved for you (for example, if your appointment is on a Tuesday at noon, you must cancel by the previous Friday at noon or you will be responsible for the full appointment fee).
 Insurance companies do not reimburse for missed appointment charges.
 You may cancel your appointment by calling the office and leaving a message.
 If you are late for an appointment, you will be seen for the remainder of your reserved time.
 You will be responsible for the full session fee (this includes initial visits).
 We do not close due to weather, unless it is a State of Emergency.
 If you miss a visit and we are unable to reach you by phone, your provider will run your credit card on file.
 Signing this form gives permission to do so.
+If a patient misses or late cancels for 2 appointments within a year (12 consecutive months) the provider reserves the right to discharge them from the practice and close their chart.

 Medication Requests and Prescription Refills